Data Sheet: Improve Open Source Security With a Bill Of Materials

 What is the ActiveState Platform?

 ActiveState is the de-facto standard for millions of developers around the world who have been using our commercially-backed, secure open source language distributions for over 20 years.
-With the ActiveState Platform, developers can now automatically build their own Python, Perl or Tcl Environments for Windows, Linux or Mac—all without requiring language or operating system expertise.
+With the ActiveState Platform, developers can now automatically build their own Python, Perl, Ruby or Tcl Environments for Windows, Linux or Mac—all without requiring language or operating system expertise.

 How to try the ActiveState Platform